Two-Factor Authentication

 1. Hackers who do not have it will be removed from the program.

-2. Removed hackers will receive an invite explaining they must add multi-factor authentication in order to rejoin the program.
+2. Removed hackers will receive an invite explaining they must add multi-factor authentication to rejoin the program.

 If a hacker removes multi-factor authentication from their preferences: